shuwang1/mobile_lbs/README.md

-# Location Based Services for Mobiles: Technologies and Standards
+# Location Based Services for Mobiles and Cars: Technologies and Standards

 ## Summary